chrisilly/eduEngine/GEA-A1_report.md

 Therefore, to conform and make use of the EnTT library, components were defined only with the variables and data that pertain to them.
 System classes (`Controller` and `EntityRenderer`) were then implemented which impose conditions and behaviour on the entities using and manipulating the data within their given components.

+In the current implementation of components and systems, there are getters or methods pertaining to or modifying/updating the data within itself.
+These are small and single-purpose and allow the systems to employ desired consequence of the modules, without performing tasks outside the scope of its responsibilites.
+One could create, say, a `TransformManager` system to take care of these minor methods, increasing cohesion and better preserving the data-oriented principle of the components being comprised strictly of data, but this is one degree of cohesion too much for our purposes; it makes further development more obstacled and confusing.

 ## 3. Implementation Details

 ### 3.1 Components